 Further tests for melanoma

 If you are found to have melanoma, your doctor will check how deep the melanoma is.
-If you have early stage melanoma that is only in the surface layers of the skin, the melanoma is very unlikely to have spread and you are likely not to need any further tests.
+If you have early stage melanoma that is only in the surface layers of the skin (stage 1A), the melanoma is very unlikely to have spread.
+You will not need to have further tests.

-If your melanoma has spread into nearby areas of skin or into nearby lymph nodes, you will have a CT scan to see if the melanoma has spread any further.
+If you have stage 3 melanoma you will have a CT scan to see if the melanoma has spread any further.
+You may also have a CT scan if your melanoma is deeper than 4mm and you did not have a sentinel node biopsy.
 If the melanoma is found to have spread you may have other scans or blood tests.

 After the tests